Ben Marshall (footballer): Millwall (loan)

 On 31 January 2018, Marshall joined fellow Championship side Millwall on loan until the end of the 2017–18 season.
 He scored his first goal for Millwall in a 1–0 win at Burton Albion on 24 February 2018.

 Norwich City

 Marshall signed for Championship club Norwich City on 30 June 2018 on a four-year contract for an undisclosed fee.

-Marshall left Norwich on 27 July 2019, after his contract was cancelled by mutual consent.
+He left Norwich on 27 July 2019, after his contract was cancelled by mutual consent.

 Stoneclough

 In October 2019, Marshall signed for West Lancashire Division One side Stoneclough in a bid to help the 12th tier side push for promotion.
-Stoneclough had kept it under wraps until 19 January 2020 when they announced on Twitter he had signed for them.
-In the summer 2020, Marshall signed a new contract with the club for one further season.
+Stoneclough did not reveal the signing until 19 January 2020 when they announced on Twitter that he had joined the club.
+In the summer of 2020, Marshall signed a new contract with Stoneclough for one further season.

 International career

 Marshall made his debut for the England U21s in a European U21 Championship qualifier against Azerbaijan at the Dalga Arena, coming on as a 61st-minute substitute for Wilfried Zaha.
 England went on to win the game 2–0.